 It is expected that your due diligence procedures will provide effective control over the risks of fraud within your supply chains.
 Where your checks indicate real concerns, HMRC would expect aspects of your supply chain to be changed to address this, for example, the supplier or the destination of the goods.

 However, a decision about whether or not to trade with another party remains a commercial decision for your business to take.

 If your checks lead you to suspect duty fraud you should also contact the Customs Hotline.

 12.5 Review of due diligence procedures

-You’re also reminded that holding goods liable to Excise Duty outside a duty suspension arrangement on which UK excise duty hasn’t been paid may cause you to become liable for any Excise Duty payable on those goods and an excise wrongdoing penalty.
+You’re also reminded that holding goods liable to excise duty outside a duty- suspension arrangement on which UK excise duty has not been paid may cause you to become liable for any excise duty payable on those goods and an excise wrongdoing penalty.
 Any of those goods you hold could also be liable to forfeiture.

-Paragraphs 12.6 and 12.7 of this notice provide further details on risk indicators and outline some of the checks that you may carry out to identify high risk transactions.
-Please note these are not intended to be prescriptive or exhaustive.
+Paragraphs 12.6 and 12.7 provide further details on risk indicators and outline some of the checks that you may carry out to identify high risk transactions.
+Note these are not intended to be prescriptive or exhaustive.